smallbasic/smallbasic.github.io/_build/pages/vade.markdown

 # Vademecum #

-> Author: Elmar Vogt, F&uuml;rth, GERMANY
+> Written by Elmar Vogt, F&uuml;rth, GERMANY

-A *Vademecum* (lat. \>\>vade-me-cum\<\<, \>\>Come with me\<\<) is a small booklet on a subject, meant to be your handy companion.
+A *Vademecum* is a small booklet on a subject, meant to be your handy companion.
 While not as exhaustive as a genuine reference manual, it is designed to let you quickly find information on a certain subject: This Vademecum omits some details and deprecated features of for the sake of brevity, as it aims to help you find your way around this elegant language in a friendly, trustworthy, and straightforward manner.

 ::: contentsPanel ::
 ::: contentsHeader ::